Kitchen Renovation Vancouver

 Kitchen Renovation Scope: What's Actually Included

-Understanding exactly what work is involved in a kitchen renovation prevents scope creep and budget surprises.
-Here’s what a complete kitchen renovation in Vancouver typically includes.
+Below is what a complete kitchen renovation in Vancouver typically includes.

 Demolition and protection